openvinotoolkit/model_server/docs/mediapipe.md

 [Multi model](../demos/mediapipe/multi_model_graph/README.md)

 ## Current limitations <a name="current-limitations"></a>
-- Mediapipe graphs are supported only for GRPC KFS API.
-Only TFS calls supported are get model status and config reload.
+- Mediapipe graphs are supported only for gRPC KServe API.
+Only Tensorflow Servin API calls supported are get model status and config reload.

 - KServe ModelMetadata call respond only with required input and output names.
 Shape and datatype are not specified in the response.

 - Binary inputs are not supported for MediaPipe graphs.

 - Making changes in subconfig file does not trigger config reloads.
-Main config changes are monitored and triggers subconfig reload even if those weren't changed.
+Main config changes are monitored and triggers subconfig reload even if this wasn't changed.
+Changes in main config json trigger also checking for changes in graph's pbtxt files.